Amy Hughes (artist): Early life and education

-Hughes was born in Leicester and was raised in Cheshire, United Kingdom and Moscow, Russia.
+Hughes was born in Leicester and raised in Cheshire, United Kingdom, and Moscow, Russia.
 At a young age her artistic abilities were identified and nurtured by her professors.
 At the age of sixteen, Hughes won the Cransley School Award for Art.

 Hughes studied at Sir John Deane's College, followed by Liverpool Hope University where she earned a Bachelor's Degree in Fine Art.
-At her graduate show in 2013, she was awarded the “Purchase Prize Award” and her painting [Untitled, 2012] was purchased by the Liverpool Women's Hospital for their permanent collection.
-The painting currently hangs in the hospital’s main atrium.
+At her graduate show in 2013, she was awarded the "Purchase Prize Award"; her painting, "Untitled, 2012", was purchased by the Liverpool Women's Hospital for their permanent collection.
+The painting currently hangs in the hospital's main atrium.

-In 2014, Hughes completed an artist residency at Sir John Deane’s College, where a painting of hers remains in private collection.
-Later that year she relocated to New York City to earn a Master of Fine Arts from the New York Academy of Art.
+In 2014, Hughes completed an artist residency at Sir John Deane's College, where a painting of hers remains in private collection.
+Later that year she relocated to New York City to study for a Master of Fine Arts at the New York Academy of Art.
 Hughes graduated from the academy in 2016, her studies supported by awards including a New York Academy of Art Merit Scholarship and HRH Prince of Wales Award.

 Exhibitions

-Hughes' work has been exhibited in many solo and group shows internationally.
-Notably, her work has been exhibited at Paul Anavian Gallery at the Manhattan Arts & Antiques Center, and the International Portrait Biennial at Wausau Museum of Contemporary Art.
-She has exhibited and sold work twice at Sotheby’s "Take Home a Nude" art auction, alongside pieces by Eric Fischl, Yoko Ono, Kiki Smith, and Judy Chicago.
+Hughes's work has been exhibited in many solo and group shows internationally.
+Her work has been exhibited at Paul Anavian Gallery at the Manhattan Arts & Antiques Center, and the International Portrait Biennial at Wausau Museum of Contemporary Art.
+She has exhibited and sold work twice at Sotheby's "Take Home a Nude" art auction, alongside pieces by Eric Fischl, Yoko Ono, Kiki Smith, and Judy Chicago.

 In 2016, Hughes created a painting for the Westminster Kennel Club which was exhibited at the Annual Dog Show at Madison Square Gardens and printed on the show tickets.

-As of 2018, she has a drawing in the collection of fashion designer Misha Nonoo.
+Since 2018, she has had a drawing in the collection of fashion designer Misha Nonoo.